Felice Centofanti

-Felice Centofanti (born 23 May 1969) is an Italian former footballer who played as a left-back.
+Felice Centofanti (/it/; born 23 May 1969) is an Italian former footballer who played as a left-back.

 Career

 Football

 Centofanti was born in Teramo.
 In his long career, he played with many teams, including Internazionale (Inter) during the middle of his career.
 In Massimo Moratti's first season as owner of Inter, he signed many Italians such as Benito Carbone, Salvatore Fresi, and Maurizio Ganz, along with Centofanti himself.

 Despite being a defender, Centofanti chose the number 9 jersey, when in 1995, the league introduced the selection of personal numbers.
 During Centofanti's tour of duty with Inter, he debuted in his first UEFA Cup game.

 Centofanti also explored the midfield position as he saw his knack for goal scoring increase.
 When playing for Inter, he saw his role in the defence decrease as Alessandro Pistone began to overthrow him for the left-back position.
 Manager Roy Hodgson also preferred Brazilian Roberto Carlos over Centofanti.

 In 2004 he concluded his career and became the director of Ancona Calcio.

 In 2009 he returned to football, as director of San Marino Calcio.